A Guide to Riding the Kyoto Buses

 - "Special" buses, numbers 202 and 205, are loop lines and numbers 100, 101 and 102 serve the most visited places;

-- All municipal buses became compatible with IC cards (contactless, like the Suica card) in 2014.
+- Municipal buses are compatible with IC cards (contactless, like the Suica card) since 2014.

 On the down side:

-- Single tickets are expensive and not open to any discount for IC card holders;
+- One-way tickets are expensive and there is no discount for IC card holders;

-- Most lines have limited schedules and service sometimes ends before 5 a.m.;
+- Most lines have limited schedules and service sometimes ends before 5 p. m.;

-- Information displays only deliver basic, undetailed, and more often than not untranslated information;
+- Information displays only deliver basic, undetailed information, that is not always translated;

-- Buses are sometimes (even often) overcrowded, especially on the main lines and/or during rush hours;
+- Buses tend to be overcrowded, especially on the main lines and/or during rush hours;

 - In most cases, carrying any luggage around will prove impossible;

-- As often on Japanese buses, the seat-size does not fit the build of Westerners.
+- As often on Japanese buses, the seat size does not fit people of taller or bigger build.

-They only serve the city center; Arashiyama for example is not included and a different rate will apply to get there.
+They only serve downtown Kyoto; Arashiyama for example is not included and a different rate will apply to get there.
 Each line number is painted a different color.
-There is a single rate for all tickets whatever the number of stops or the distance covered:
+A single rate applies for all tickets regardless the number of stops or the distance covered:

-A pass called City Bus All-Day Pass is also available and allows an unlimited number of trips per day.
-It can be bought in all buses or from automatic ticket machines at a number of stops:
+The City Bus All-Day Pass is available to travel an unlimited number of trips per day.
+It can be bought in all buses or from automatic ticket vending machines at several stops:

-Be careful though: As is often the case, the pass cannot be used over a 24-hour time span.
-It is only valid for a day, i.e. from morning through evening and even though you only start using it in the afternoon, it will not be valid any more the next morning.
+The All-Day Pass pays off from the 4th trip on the same day.
+Be aware, however, that it cannot be used over a 24-hour time span.
+It is only valid for a day, i.e. from morning through evening.
+Even if you start using it in the afternoon, it will not be valid any more the next morning.

-Their distinctive feature is the line number painted against a white background.
-The applicable rate depends on the number of stops.
+Their distinctive feature is the line number painted on a white background.
+The fare is calculated according to the number of stops.

 When you purchase this pass, you get a free map plus a range of discounts in some Kyoto stores.

-The good news for people who want to plan ahead or are unsure about how to find their way around is that there is a local version of Hyperdia, called Arukumachi, dedicated to the Kyoto transport network.
+The good news for people who like to plan ahead or worry about how to find their way: there is a local version of Hyperdia, called Arukumachi, dedicated to Kyoto's transportation network.

-On this website, you will find information about itineraries, schedules and rates and you can download the application on your smartphone.
+On Arukumachi’s website, you will find information about itineraries, schedules and fares and a downloadable app for smartphone 📱 is available.

-As is the custom everywhere in Japan, people start waiting in line at the bus stop and are always careful not to block the sidewalk.
-Boarding is through the rear door.
-The procedure may then vary depending on the type of bus.
+As everywhere in Japan, people wait in line at the bus stop and carefully make sure not to block the sidewalk.
+Passengers board through the rear door.
+The procedure may then vary depending on the bus type.